arjuns-code-center/G.L.I.M.P.S.E/navphy_ws/py_img_stream/README.md

 # Output

 Here is how the detected image looks like.
-You have the ability to save aruco detected images by pressing ``s`` on the keyboard.
+This information gets passed down to our serial node which will move the servos to the center of the marker.

 ![image](https://github.com/Samalmeida1028/sdp-team-12/assets/41523488/31181203-7a5d-4ea5-ab4f-5fbfafec20a9)